 If you have a young cat, you may not notice her pouch.
 “Cats typically start developing the primordial pouch around the time they are spayed or neutered, which is often around six months of age,” explains veterinarian and owner of Pet-How.com Maria Baker, DVM.
 “However, it can also appear as they mature, even if they are not spayed or neutered.”
 It may also continue to get more prominent as your cat ages, adds Dr. Delgado.

 Wondering why this extra bit of skin even exists?
 You’re not alone.
 Even experts aren’t quite sure why cats have primordial pouches, but they have a few theories.

-First, the pouch serves as protection in a fight, as it shields vital organs from an attacking cat’s sharp claws.
-Even if a cat’s primordial pouch is injured, the important internal organs may still be intact.
+First, the pouch may serve as protection in a fight, as it shields vital organs from an attacking cat’s sharp claws, explains Dr. Delgado.
+Even if a cat’s primordial pouch is injured, the important internal organs may be unharmed.

 It’s possible that the primordial pouch exists as extra storage during a feast.
 Wild cats don’t know where they’re going to find their next meal (unlike our spoiled domestic kitties), and they often gorge themselves so they have extra fat stores.
 “In the wild, cats often consume large amounts of food at once,” explains Dr. Baker.
 “The primordial pouch allows their stomach to expand comfortably.”

 A second biological explanation for the primordial pouch is that it allows cats to stretch out more when they run.
 If you’ve ever seen a video of a cat running in slow motion, you immediately notice how far out they reach with their front paws.
 “It allows for greater flexibility, enabling cats to fully stretch and extend their bodies,” explains Dr. Baker.